-Currently, without the consent of the registered charity, CRA can only provide the "entirety of or any part of any letter sent by or on behalf of the Minister to the charity relating to the grounds for the revocation or annulment".
-However, this can only be provided after the charity's registration has been revoked.
-This means that by the time the charity has actually lost its registered charity status, several years may have passed after CRA started having significant concerns about the charity.
-Therefore, CRA essentially has no ability to disclose to the public any information about charities that are involved with, for example, abusive gifting tax shelters (totaling approximately \$7 billion dollars over the last 14 years).
-CRA also does not have the power to disclose to the public any information surrounding charities that have had complaints of systemic child abuse or other major concerns such as terrorism.
+Without the consent of the charity, CRA can only provide information on the charity's non-compliance after the charity's registration has been revoked, which may be 10-20 years after CRA started having significant concerns about the charity.
+CRA also does not have the power to disclose to the public any information surrounding charities that have had complaints of receipting fraud, abusive receipting schemes, systemic child abuse or other major concerns such as terrorism.
+CRA also cannot disclose this information to MPs and Senators.
 This completely differs from the methods of the Charity Commission of England and Wales, which [regularly distributes information to the public when it has concerns with particular registered charities](#).
+The Australian government last week proposed a number of changes to ['lift the veil of secrecy' on Australian charities](#).
 In Canada, the public, especially donors, should have the right to know of any serious non-compliance by charities prior to revocation.
 It will take amendments to the Income Tax Act to allow for such disclosure.
+We anticipate that there will be little or no fiscal cost for the adoption of the transparency recommendation above.